openziti/helm-charts/charts/zrok/README.md

     zrok openziti/zrok
 ```

-## TLS termination with Nginx
+## TLS termination with Traefik

-One way to terminate TLS with Nginx is to use Cert Manager.
+One way to terminate TLS with Traefik is to use Cert Manager.
 Cert Manager will issue a certificate, store it in the specified Secret, and configure the Ingress to use the certificate.
 This example shows the default behavior to use the Ingress host(s) as DNS SANs.

 1. Install Cert Manager
 1. Create a ClusterIssuer with a Let's Encrypt account and DNS challenge solver.
 Solving the DNS challenge is one way